-- Oregon’s Moratorium on Evictions: Oregon legislature extended the moratorium on evictions of Oregon residential and commercial tenants until September 30th and extends deadline to pay past due rent until March 3, 2021 under House Bill 4213.
+- Oregon’s Moratorium on Evictions: Oregon legislature extended the moratorium on evictions of Oregon residential and commercial tenants until September 30th and extends the deadline to pay past due rent until March 3, 2021, under House Bill 4213.

 The CDC’s order does not relieve tenants of their obligation to pay rent, make a housing payment, or comply with any other obligation under a tenancy, lease, or similar contract.
 The CDC’s order also does not prohibit landlords from charging or collecting fees, penalties, or interest for the failure to timely pay rent.
 The CDC’s order does not prohibit evictions for reasons other than failure to timely pay rent or timely make a housing payment.

 UPDATE: Last week, The New Civil Liberties Alliance filed a lawsuit in Georgia – where the CDC is located – on behalf of a landlord from Virginia seeking to halt or overturn the CDC’s eviction moratorium order.
 The lawsuit argues several legal theories, including violation of the Administrative Procedures Act, violation of the landlord’s right of access to the court system, violation of the Supremacy Clause of the United States Constitution, and a claim under the Contracts Clause of the Constitution.
 There are also claims for jurisdiction-stripping (which raises constitutional anti-commandeering principles), non-delegation doctrine arguments, and an argument that the Order is an unconstitutional suspension of state law.
 We will update this blog as more information comes available.